How do you create consumer demand for your product?

 So, it a simple straight line equation, you increase the demand of your product, and from this demand, you acquire loyal consumers willing to pay.

 The issue though is how to get consumers to want your product more and make them loyal enough to want to pay for your product.

-This is done simply by offering the said product or service as the most efficient and effective solution to a specific problem a particular group of consumers.
+This is done simply by offering the said product or service as the most efficient and effective solution to a specific problem a particular group of consumers have.